markelv1/File-Cache-with-Comments/README.md

 ## Usage:

-- Install the Houdini Comment Tracker tool by pasting the otls foler under you Houdini preferences, usually under(C:\Users\"Username"\Documents\houdiniX.X\otls).
+- Install the Houdini Comment Tracker tool by pasting the otls foler under you Houdini preferences, usually under(C:\Users\ "Username" \Documents\houdiniX.X\otls).
 - Inside houdini set up the JSON file by pressing Add Comment for storing comments.
 - Add comments to specific nodes within your Houdini scene using the provided interface.
 This comments are added when pressing the Save to Disk button or if needed it is posible to add new ones with the Add Comment button.
 - Navigate through different versions (with the version slider) to view associated comments and annotations.

+**Reminder**: The comment.json file is saved under $JOB so is recomended to set project before using it